osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

 -   You have to write code to manage the onboarding process of a new employee in the company.

--   When there is a new employee 3 processes have to be started.
+-   When a new employee is hired, 3 processes have to be started in each office.

     1. HR department will kickoff the onboarding process.
     2. Purchasing department will buy desk equipment for the new employee.
     3. Security department has to request credential access to the building for the new employee.

 -   Each office manages internally each of these processes in different ways.

+-   [The application input parameters are](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/AbstractFactory/Client/Application.cs): country code, type of account, customer name and initial amount.